All Episodes

 Anyway, good point.

-800-941 Sean, if you want to be a part of the program.
+800-941 Sean, if you want to be a part of the program, Dr. Fauci on his flip-flopping mask positions.

-Uh, it even got more flippy and floppy over the weekend.
+It even got more flippy and floppy over the weekend.

-I'm sure driving Linda up a wall, but we'll get to that in the next hour.
+But we'll get to that in the next hour.

 Listen, I want to remind you about home title theft.

-Um, all right, do who do you open junk mail, Linda?
+All right, do you open junk mail?

 Nobody opens junk mail.

-Anyway, there's a story, if you can Google it, of a mom that was receiving all this junk mail about mortgages, and like most of us just threw it straight in the trash.
+Anyway, there's a story, if you can Google it, of a mom that was receiving all this junk mail about mortgages and like most of us, just threw it straight in the trash.

 One day she just opened it.